Cohomology fractals, Cannon-Thurston maps, and the geodesic flow: Introduction

 This material is based in part upon work supported by the National Science Foundation under Grant No. DMS-1439786 and the Alfred P. Sloan Foundation award G-2019-11406 while the authors were in residence at the Institute for Computational and Experimental Research in Mathematics in Providence, RI, during the Illustrating Mathematics program.
 The fourth author was supported in part by National Science Foundation grant DMS-1708239.

 We thank Fran\c{c}ois Gu\'eritaud for suggesting we use ray-tracing to generate cohomology fractals.
 We thank Curt McMullen for suggesting that \refthm{Pixel} should be true and also for giving us permission to reproduce \reffig{McMullen}.
 We thank Mark Pollicott and Alex Kontorovich for guiding us through the literature on exponential mixing of the geodesic flow.
 We thank Ian Melbourne for enlightening conversations on central limit theorems.
+We thank the anonymous referee for many helpful comments and corrections.